-Store ELISA plate and Standard curves or whole kit at -20°C. The plate and the standard curves can also be removed, stored at -20°C, remaining kit reagents can be stored between 2°C and 8°C. Expiry of the kit and reagents is stated on labels.
+Store ELISA plate and standard curves at -20°C. The plate and the standard curves can also be removed, stored at -20°C, remaining kit reagents can be stored between 2°C and 8°C. Expiry of the kit and reagents is stated on labels.